CQCL/lambeq/README.md

 which have to be installed separately.
 In particular, depccg is required for `lambeq.ccg2discocat.DepCCGParser`.

+---
+**Warning:** depccg is available only on MacOS and Linux.
+If you are using Windows, please install the base lambeq.
+This means that the `DepCCGParser` class will not be available on Windows, but you can still use all other compositional models from the `reader` module.
+Support for parsing on Windows will be added in a future version.

+---

 To install lambeq with depccg, run instead:
 ```bash
 pip install cython numpy